Deltares-research/urbanwb/docs/urbanwb_overview.rst

 Assumptions:
 ^^^^^^^^^^^^
     * Sewer system component is a bit confusing, especially the discharge capacity part.
-It is developed based on NL case, hence user must understand it and tailor the input for more realistic modelling.
+It is developed based on NL case (see information in parameter estimation part), hence user must understand it and tailor the input for more realistic modelling of local context of study area.
     * Runoff from paved areas to sewer system is partitioned to combined sewer system and storm water drainage system at predefined proportions.
     * Area of sewer system is equal to the total area of all connected paved areas (PR, CP, OP).